The Old Guard (franchise)

 The Old Guard is a sci-fi media franchise.
-It started as a series of graphic novels created by Greg Rucka and Leandro Fernández and published by Image Comics.
+It started as a series of comic books created by Greg Rucka and Leandro Fernández and published by Image Comics.
 It has released over 16 issues from three series.
 The series follows a group of immortal soldiers, known as The Old Guard, led by a woman named Andromache of Scythia (Andy) who has been alive for several thousand years.

 A film adaptation from Netflix and Skydance Media was made in 2020, with a sequel released on July 2nd, 2025.

 Background

 The series follows a group of soldiers who have been given the gift of immortality.
 Led by Andromache of Scythia (whom her comrades call Andy) they ply their trade for those who can find and afford their services.
 But in the 21st century, immortality is a hard secret to keep, and they learn that there are many fates worse than death.

 The Old Guard was named after the 3rd U.S. Infantry Regiment, which was formed in 1784.
 Rucka wanted the story to be an adventure about invincible characters, but he decided to make them immortal, comparing them to Looney Tunes cartoon characters who are not sidelined by injuries.
 Rucka said that halfway through the process of creating The Old Guard, he realized it was an attempt to rationalize the necessity of death after his father's recent passing.